PoisotLab/ms_straight_lines/manuscript.md

 A network where $L = \bar{L}$ will have a $z$-score of 0, and any network with more (fewer) links will have a positive (negative) $z$-score.
-Following this method, we computed the empirical z-scores for the 255 food webs archived on `mangal.io` (+@fig:zscores).
-Among those, 18 (7.1%) had a total number of observed links unusually higher than what was expected under the flexible links model ($|z| >$ 1.96).
+Following this method, we computed the empirical z-scores of the 255 food webs archived on `mangal.io` (+@fig:zscores).
+Among those, 18 (7.1%) had a total number of observed links unusually higher than what was expected under the flexible links model ($z >$ 1.96).
 These networks are interesting candidates for the study of mechanisms leading to high connectance.
-Indeed, ecologists can use our method to assess the deviation of their own food webs from their random expectations.

-Our of 255 foodwebs, no webs were found to have unusually low numbers of links ($z <$ 1.96). z-scores computed using our model and data cannot be unusually low .
-This is because the total number of links cannot be arbitrary small, being bounded by and typically close to the minimum $S-1$.
-Hence, negative z-scores are typically low (in absolute values) in comparison to the positive ones (+@fig:zscores).

-it doesn't mean that no food web will ever have a z-score lower than -1.96.
-If this model is fit to data from a specific system, it This model can be fit to data from a specific system to
+Out of the 255 food webs, none was found to have unusually low numbers of links ($z <$ 1.96).
+In fact, z-scores computed using our model and data cannot be arbitrary low.
+This is because our model was fit to a sample of food webs of different types.
+Food webs having a total number of links close to the minimum $S-1$ were thus still typical when compared to this heterogenous population.
+It doesn't mean that no food web will ever have a z-score lower than -1.96.
+If the flexible links model is fit to data from a specific system, such food webs might have a surprisingly low number of links when compared to this new population.
+These networks would be interesting candidates for the study of mechanisms leading to low connectance or for the identification of under-sampled webs.
+Ecologists can thus use our method to assess the deviation of their own food webs from their own random expectations.

 ![**Empirical distribution of food-web z-scores** The z-scores of all food webs archived on `mangal.io` have been computed using +@eq:z.
 Food webs with an absolute z-score above 1.96 are in pink.
 The shaded region comprises all food webs with an absolute z-score below 1.96.
 ](figures/z-scores.png){#fig:zscores}